gcallah/MiscWriting/Ethics/TheTimes.md

-If we place all movements towards a state of affairs we prefer in the course of events, and place any counter movement (no matter how large) into the category of "interruptions in the course of events," then we can always conclude that history is moving towards our preferred state of affairs, despite the fact that history seeminngly gets interrupted as frequently as the Pope addressing a Baptist convention.
+If we place all movements towards a state of affairs we prefer in the course of events, and place any counter movement (no matter how large) into the category of "interruptions in the course of events," then we can always conclude that history is moving towards our preferred state of affairs, despite the fact that history seeminngly gets interrupted as frequently as President Trump addressing Democratic congressmen.
 You just assume that your side's victories are the road that history is traveling, while your defeats are just bumps in that road.